Is ADHD Making Life Feel Difficult And Frustrating?

 Can’t I just take medication for ADHD?

-Our clinicians believe that counseling is the first line of defense for ADHD treatment.
+I believe that counseling is the first line of defense for ADHD treatment.
 While medications exist that can target symptoms of ADHD, these medications only help for as long as you take them and often have unpleasant side effects.
 Alternatively, therapy can help you build lifelong skills to not only manage distress but to thrive with ADHD.

 By working with a therapist who guides you in using your innate strengths and unique qualities, you can see that ADHD is not something to be alleviated with medication but rather something to be treated with curiosity, compassion, and empowerment.
 However, many individuals benefit from the combination of both medication and therapy.
-With your permission, we will work with your prescriber so that coordination of care informs our treatment with you or your child.
+With your permission, I will work with your prescriber so that coordination of care informs our treatment with you or your child.